westermo/netbox/README.md

 > **Note:** you may need `sudo`, unless you have set up your system with
 > capabilities https://troglobit.com/2016/12/11/a-life-without-sudo/

-Qemu nodes have persistent storage as an image file on the host system.
+Qemu nodes have persistent storage as a disk image file on the host system.
+This is controlled by the environment variable `$QEMU_MNT`, which defaults to `VENDOR-config-PLATFORM.img`, provided `~/.cache` exists .
+E.g., for NetBox Zero OS: `~/.cache/netbox-config-zero.img`.
-This is controlled by the environment variable `$QEMU_MNT`, which on systems with a `~/.cache` directory, defaults to `VENDOR-PLATFORM.img`, e.g., for a NetBox Zero OS build: `~/.cache/netbox-zero.img`.
 See the helper script `utils/qemu` for more information.

 The NetBox app builds can be run in LXC, or LXD, on your PC but this is not yet documented here.
 It is even possible to run non-native archs,